Use Cases > Collect Required Information

 How it works.

 Tell Coval what your agent does.
-We use vertical defaults to know what fields matter, generate collection scenarios that include messy real-world inputs, and check whether the agent gathered what it needed without acting like a form.
+We use vertical defaults to know what fields matter, generate collection scenarios that include messy real-world inputs, and check whether the agent gathered what it needed without acting like a form, and if you want to test for specific fields, add them and we'll calibrate to your exact requirements.

 What you'll catch.